Central Examinations - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 (b) be able to access the LMS to update examination settings, if required; and

 (c) provide students with details on how they can be contacted during the examination should any issues arise.
-This may be via phone, email or other University-approved tools (e.g. Zoom).
-Where contact cannot be made, issues will be escalated to the Head of School.
+This can be via phone, email or other University-approved tools (e.g. Microsoft Teams or Zoom).
+Where contact cannot be made, issues are escalated to the Dean of School.

-5.8.4 Any delegate undertaking the duties of the Course Coordinator in accordance with this section of the procedures must be familiar with the learning outcomes of the course and the content of the examination.
+5.9.4 When the Course Coordinator is unable complete their duties in accordance with these procedures these responsibilities can be assigned to another academic who is familiar with the learning outcomes of the course and the content of the examination.

 6. Administration